iWiafe/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-# reate a script that removes all letters c and C from input.
+# Write a script that reverse its input.